 RSS Post Importer

-RSS Post Importer can be used to syndicate, curate, import, merge and display full text feeds on your WordPress site.
+RSS Post Importer allows you to import, curate, syndicate, merge and display full text feeds on your WordPress website or blog.

-RSS Post Importer will fetch an RSS feed and publish the entire content of every item in the feed as a standalone post.
+The plugin will fetch an RSS feed and publish the full content of each feed item as a separate post.

 For more details, go here: